 Separating different types of customers is of course an almost impossible challenge for gaming businesses – their casino customers may also be sports or poker customers, using a single account across multiple products.
 As a result they’re now being forced to run these checks against their entire customer portfolio, covering both those new to the business and those already on their books.

 With the many more changes in regulation still yet to come however, this approach is unlikely to ensure compliance for long.
 Some companies are seeking to future-proof themselves, rolling out these checks to include areas of their business not yet covered by regulation.
 With operators anticipating new regulatory changes in the next twelve months, those that aren’t taking action may soon find it’s at their peril.

 One thing at least is certain; the time to act is now if you want to safeguard your business.
 Don’t leave it to the 11th hour when the UKGC audit lands through the letterbox - with the right preparation future-proofing your compliance can be a considered and well executed process.
-Using th latest technologies you can ensure a seamless and non-disruptive customer journey from beginning to end - minimising any impact on your valuable loyal customers whilst simultaneously minimising internal cost and resource requirements

 For more information about the coming changes in gaming regulation, or for help future-proofing your own business, please contact us.